docs.ejabberd.im

 Note: even if you move all the persistent data you can to MySQL, Mnesia will still be started and used to manage clustering.

-Migrating data from internal database to MySQL
+Migrating data from internal to MySQL

 To migrate your data, once you have setup your sql service, you can move most of the data to your database.